Mexico Tariff Rates 2026: 10% on US Imports

 USMCA compliance is essential — verify that your goods meet rules of origin, including regional value content and tariff shift requirements.
 For automotive imports, the 75% content threshold and labor value content rules must be met precisely.
 Maquiladora-produced goods often qualify under USMCA but require careful documentation.
 With the Section 122 tariff set to expire ~July 2026, USMCA qualification is more important than ever for long-term tariff certainty.

-How US Tariffs on Mexico Work
+How Are US Tariffs on Mexico Imports Calculated?

 To calculate the total duty on a specific import from Mexico, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Mexico rates with other countries to evaluate sourcing alternatives.